-Morphogenesis and structure of HIV particles
+- Morphogenesis and structure of HIV

-Assembly and budding of human immunodeficiency virus (HIV) is directed by the main structural polyprotein Gag and occurs at the plasma membrane of the infected cell.
+Assembly and budding of Human Immunodeficiency Virus (HIV) is directed by the main structural polyprotein Gag and occurs at the plasma membrane of the infected cell.
 The virus is initially released as immature non-infectious particle consisting of mostly uncleaved Gag polyproteins.
 The immature virion consists of approximately 2500 Gag molecules arranged as spherical protein shell.
 Particle maturation occurs after proteolytic processing of Gag at five different cleavage sites, which is mediated by the virus-encoded, virion-associated protease (PR).
 Maturation leads to disassembly of the immature Gag layer, followed by a second assembly stage forming the mature cone-shaped capsid that incorporates the condensed viral genome associated with replication proteins.

-The assembly of immature particles requires only the viral Gag polyprotein and can be mimicked in vitro using bacterially expressed purified Gag-derived proteins.
+The assembly of immature particles requires only the viral Gag polyprotein and can be mimicked in vitro using bacterially purified Gag-derived proteins.
 We have developed in vitro assembly systems to analyze the molecular architecture of capsid assemblies, to study the effect of mutations on mature and immature particle formation and identify inhibitors of HIV assembly.
 These studies are complemented by analyses of HIV particle formation in tissue culture.

 We employ structural analyses including transmission EM, cryo-EM and tomography to obtain detailed three-dimensional images of mature and immature virions, as well as viral budding sites, of wild-type and mutant HIV.
 These provide a better understanding of the mechanisms and protein interfaces governing assembly and maturation.

 Delivery of the genome-containing retroviral capsid into the cytoplasm of a newly infected cell is followed by reverse transcription of the viral RNA and transport of the resulting cDNA to the host cell DNA, where the genetic information of the virus is integrated.
-These early post-entry replication steps occur within poorly characterized subviral complexes termed reverse-transcription and pre-integration complexes (RTC/PIC).
+These early post-entry replication steps occur within poorly charaterized subviral complexes termed reverse-transcription and pre-integration complexes (RTC/PIC).
 Increasing evidence indicates that the viral capsid plays a central role throughout this replication phase.

 A detailed understanding of post-entry is hampered by the fact that reverse transcription, intracellular transport and capsid uncoating are tightly intertwined.
-Furthermore, numerous host cell dependency and restriction factors affect these processes in a cell type dependent manner.
+Furthermore, numerous host cell dependency and restricition factors affect these processes in a cell type dependent manner.
 Finally, there are fundamental differences not only between different types of host cells, but also between different retroviruses.
-While many retroviruses (e.g. moloney leukemia virus, MLV) depend on cell division to gain access to the host cell genome, lentiviruses, e.g. HIV-1, can enter the intact nucleus through nuclear pores.
+While many retroviruses (e.g. moloney leukemia virus, MLV) depend on cell division to gain access to host cell genome, lentiviruses, e.g. HIV-1, can enter the intact nucleus through nuclear pores.

 Our work on retroviral post-entry comprises a number of different projects, in which we

-- characterize the composition and structure of retroviral replication complexes in different cells and at different intracellular localizations
+- characterize the composition and structure of retroviral replication complexes in different cells and at different intracellular localizations,

-- investigate the function of host cell dependency (e.g., CPSF6, Nup153) and restriction factors that interact with the incoming viral capsid and of cellular sensors (e.g., cGAS, TREX1) that detect the viral cDNA
+- investigate the function of host cell dependency (e.g. CPSF6, Nup153) and restriction factors that interact with the incoming viral capsid and of cellular sensors (e.g. cGAS, TREX1) that detect the viral cDNA,

 - assess the role of capsid stability in post-entry processes

-Role of lipids in HIV replication
+Role of Lipids in HIV Replication